 - Ask your doctor for a letter saying what your medicines are for at least four weeks before you travel.
-Make sure it includes the scientific or generic names (not just the brand names) and doses of each medicine.
+Make sure it includes the scientific or generic names (not just the brand names), doses of each medicine, and the health condition that you need the medicine for.
 You may have to pay for this letter.

 - Check the expiry date of your medicines to make sure they’re safe to take while you are away.